White House signals stronger coronavirus precautions, but Trump continues to resist

 For staffers who do visit the Oval Office or the second floor of the residence, where Trump lives and holds meetings, and who expect to be within six feet of the president, the memo also requires that they wash their hands or use hand sanitizer before entering; remove any outer garments; and don personal protective equipment provided in an “Isolation Cart” — including a yellow gown, surgical mask, protective eyewear and gloves.

 The White House has not changed its mask guidance and is still following Centers for Disease Control and Prevention guidelines that recommend, but do not require, wearing a mask.
-Several administration officials said that nearly everyone in the White House has been wearing a mask in recent days, including Trump’s son-in-law and senior adviser Jared Kushner, who usually does not sport one.
+Several administration officials said nearly everyone in the White House has been wearing a mask in recent days, including Trump’s son-in-law and senior adviser Jared Kushner, who usually does not sport one.

 Rapid coronavirus testing is still required for anyone in proximity to Trump, and the White House is also offering testing to members of the White House press corps who worry that they may have been exposed to the virus in the past week, an administration official said.

-There has been minimal staffing in the White House since Trump’s positive diagnosis, officials said.
+There has been minimal staffing in the White House since Trump’s diagnosis, officials said.

 “We feel comfortable working here, those of us who are still here,” Alyssa Farah, the White House communications director, said in an interview with Fox News on Tuesday.